CrowdHailer/Globe-Campaign/README.md

 >
 > Globe is built using some pretty exciting technology, this is a one-to-one opportunity to meet the developers and find out how it all works.

+> **£XX**
+>
+> A true visionary you know your map is about looking down.
+Get a unique carpet with the world projected from your living room.

 ### Biography

 TODO biography of Workshop 14 and the whole team